loneleeandroo/meteor-polymerize/README.md

 # Polymerize for Meteor [![Build Status](https://travis-ci.org/loneleeandroo/meteor-polymerize.svg)](https://travis-ci.org/loneleeandroo/meteor-polymerize)
 Synthesises Polymer and Meteor.

+The purpose of this package is to make it incredibly easy to use Polymer in a Meteor project, as if Polymer was made for Meteor.

 ## Warning
 Not production ready.
 This project is still in prototyping phase.
 Any API may be subject to change.